atsign-foundation/atsign.dev/content/en/dev_tools/Affiliates/_index.md

 ---
-title: "Earn while growing the @ecosystem"
+title: "The @platform affiliate program"
 linkTitle: "@affiliates"
 weight: 3
 date: 2017-01-05
-description: >
+description: Earn affiliate commission for @sign sales on the @platform
- Earn a 20% commission when people you refer purchase a new @sign.
+content: Earn affiliate commission for @sign sales on the @platform
 type: docs
 ---